Search Illinois Divorce Records for Free (Obtain Licenses)

 Citizens needing to acquire archived divorce records for genealogy purposes may contact other state agencies such as the Illinois State Archives; these will be detailed below.

-Finding Records of Divorce via Counties & Cities in Illinois
+Finding Records of Divorce via Counties & Cities in IL

 In Illinois, citizens can obtain copies of certified and non-certified divorce records only from the Circuit Court Clerk, not the state’s Vital Records Office.4 Furthermore, county public agencies often provide online search tools to find and view dissolution records conveniently and for free.